 Last Boat from Annwfn by Kristin Hall plays with the difference between various interpretations of Arawn’s character and examines the effects of his Mabinogion body swap on Arawn and his wife.
 Finding themselves on the misty shore of a Welsh lake after suffering a horrible accident in their American hometown, Adam and his wife Mina await a visit from Arawn himself.
 They examine their troubled marriage, which echoes Arawn’s own.
 But do they wait in the Land of the Dead, or have they simply sojourned to the Otherworld?
 And what future do they have together in this new land?

-ARAWN or LAST BOAT FROM ANNWFN by Kristin Hall
+ARAWN by Kristin Hall

 Directed by Lana Palmer

 Staged Reading on November 13, 2019 at The EXIT Theatre

 Alex Mechanic (Mina)